Assurance-Workbench/Safety_Arguments_Repository/README.md

 1. Optionally, clone the repository on your local machine.
 2. Create a new branch to the repository either locally or directly on github.
 In this branch, you will add your argument.
 3. In the newly created branch, add a folder with a _Readme.md_ file.
-The folder should be under the arguments parent folder.
-For example,  _arguments/myargument_
+The folder should be under the _arguments_ parent folder.
+For example,  _arguments/myargument_.
+After creating the new folder, commit the changes.
 4. Create a new codespace in the github cloud.
 An IDE for VSCode will open with the _Safety Arguments Repository_ project.
 Alternatively, if you are working on  on your local machine, open the project in VSCode IDE.
 There, you will also find your newly created folder.
 Once you created a codespace, you can access it whenever you want.
 5. Install the Goal Structuring Notation extension in the codespace/in your IDE.
 6. Add a new gsn file to your folder.